ibm-cloud-docs/log-analysis/provision.md

     `SERVICE_PLAN_NAME` is the type of plan.
 Valid values are *lite*, *7-days*, *14-days*, *30-days*.

-    `LOCATION` is the region where the LogDNA instance is created.
+    `LOCATION` is the region where the logging instance is created.
 To get the latest list of locations that are available for the {{site.data.keyword.la_full_notm}} service, see [Locations](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-regions).

     For example, to provision an instance with the 7 days retention plan, run the following command: